aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-xml-to-numbers/_index.md

 {{% blocks/products/pf/agp/content h2="Merge XML to NUMBERS in Java Online for Free" %}}

-The following example demonstrates how to merge XML to NUMBERS in Java.
+The following example demonstrates how to merge XML to NUMBERS in Aspose.Cells for Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XML to NUMBERS.
 Upload your files, call Workbook.Combine method for merging files, and then save it to NUMBERS file.
 If you develop code in Java, this will be simpler than it sounds.
 See Java example that merges XML to NUMBERS.